"On Monday morning July 16, 1945, the world was changed forever when the first atomic bomb was tested in an isolated area of the New Mexico desert.

 In the very early throes of World War II the United States found their military machine fighting two formidable foes in a variety of far flung highly divided parts of the world, while all at the same time the enemy was being busy setting the stage for the what, when, where and how of the hostilities.
 In order to take charge, end the war, and/or win outright, the U.S. needed something way more formidable than the enemy was themselves --- or anything they had at their disposal.
 An end the war weapon.

 When the U.S. became involved on a formal level in World War II following the attack on Pearl Harbor December 7, 1941, I was living with my mother, father, and two brothers in our original family home in a small community along the southern California coast called Redondo Beach.
-Although San Nicolas Island typically wasn't visible from the bluffs near my house because of the distance, being a little over 73 miles almost due west away, on a clear day you could see several of the other channel islands.
-So, even though we were aware of them, seldom were we ever concerned with them.
+Although San Nicolas Island typically wasn't visible from the bluffs near my house because of the distance, being somewhat over 73 miles almost due west and a little south away, on a clear day you could see several of the other channel islands.
+Even though we were aware of them, seldom were we ever concerned with them.
 Little did we know how tied in with the channel islands, especially San Nicolas, we would become.

-The first October to come up after the war started, one of my brothers had a birthday.
-Because the future was so unsure in those days, and scary besides, my parents decided to throw him the best surprise party they could while time and circumstances would allow it.
+On the weekend between the first and second full week of the first October to come up after the start of the war, one of my brothers had a birthday.
+Because the future was so unsure in those days, and scary besides, my parents decided to throw him the very best surprise party they could while time and circumstances would still allow it.
 To pull off the surprise required my brothers and me to be out of the house while it was being decorated and guests, friends and kids secretly arrived.

 To accomplish such a feat without raising suspicions was relatively easy.
 My dad simply took the three of us down to the shoreline to walk along the sand, which in most cases was not all that unusual.
 However, no sooner had we reached the waters edge, rather than hunt moonstones north of the pier which was typical in those days if we weren't swimming, we worked our way south and under the pier to see a highly-muted town event, a two-man Japanese midget submarine that had only just washed up on shore.
 In that the sub was roped off blocking any formal access from the front, to get to it my dad took us along a narrow strip between the Horseshoe Pier and the rocks, crossing under the pilings of the straight pier along the water line and onto the beach.
 When we reached the sub, which was more-or-less tilted to one side, he lifted me up and I was able to look inside through an open hatch.